Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

-The structure of the Kramers local moments can be analyzed from symmetries of the crystal field levels.
-We define the $z$ direction to be perpendicular to the plane of local moments, and $x^{\prime}$ and $y^{\prime}$ are along the two orthogonal dimer directions (see Fig. \ref{fig:crystal}(a)).
-As the four $RE^{3+}$ sublattices within the unit cell (labeled by RE$_{i}$, $i=0,1,2,3$ as shown in Fig. \ref{fig:crystal}(a)) are connected by the four-fold roto-inversion operation $S_{4}$ about the $z$-axis located at the cell center, we start with the RE$_{1}$ sublattice, and the crystal fields of the other three sites are related by the corresponding symmetry operations.
-Note that the point group symmetry of each $RE^{3+}$ ion only contains a mirror reflection $\sigma_{v}$ with the mirror plane parallel to the corresponding dimer direction (mirror planes are indicated by pink solid lines in Fig. \ref{fig:crystal}(a)).
+The structure of the Kramers local moments can be analyzed based on symmetries of the CEF levels.
+We define the $z$ direction to be perpendicular to the plane of the magnetic ions, and $x^{\prime}$ and $y^{\prime}$ are along the two orthogonal dimer directions (see Fig. \ref{fig:crystal}\textbf{a}).
+As the four $RE^{3+}$ sublattices within the unit cell (labeled by RE$_{i}$, $i=0,1,2,3$ as shown in Fig. \ref{fig:crystal}\textbf{a}) are connected by the four-fold roto-inversion operation $S_{4}$ about the $z$-axis located at the cell center, we can start with the RE$_{1}$ sublattice, and the crystal fields of the other three sites are related by the corresponding symmetry operations.
+Note that the point group symmetry of each $RE^{3+}$ ion only contains a mirror reflection $\sigma_{v}$ with the mirror plane parallel to the corresponding dimer direction (mirror planes are indicated by pink solid lines in Fig. \ref{fig:crystal}\textbf{a}).
 For the RE$_{1}$ sublattice, we denote the lowest Kramers doublet as $|\psi_{\pm}\rangle$.
-Since the Kramers ion has a half-integer total angular momentum, its transformation under the crystalline symmetries are quite different from the non-Kramers counterpart.
-In particular, the eigenvalues of the mirror reflection $\sigma_{v}$ become pure imaginary $\pm i$.
-Denoting $|\psi_{\pm}\rangle$ for the eigenstates of the mirror reflection symmetry, {\it e.g.}, $\sigma_{v}|\psi_{\pm}\rangle=\pm i|\psi_{\pm}\rangle$, we can construct an effective spin-1/2 operators by acting the Pauli matrices $\tau^{\alpha}$ onto the Kramers doublet: $\hat{\sigma}^{\alpha}\equiv\frac{1}{2}\sum_{\mu\nu}|\psi_{\mu}\rangle\tau_{\mu\nu}^{\alpha}\langle\psi_{\nu}| =\frac{1}{2}\psi\tau^{\alpha}\psi^{\dagger}$ where $\psi=\left(|\psi_{+}\rangle,|\psi_{-}\rangle\right)$ and $\alpha=1,2,3$.
+Since the Kramers ion has a half-integer total angular momentum, the eigenvalues of the mirror reflection $\sigma_{v}$ are constrained to be pure imaginary $\pm i$, and this is quite different from the non-Kramers case.
+Denoting $|\psi_{\pm}\rangle$ for the eigenstates of the mirror reflection symmetry, \textit{e.g.}, $\sigma_{v}|\psi_{\pm}\rangle=\pm i|\psi_{\pm}\rangle$, we can construct an effective spin-1/2 operator by acting the Pauli matrices $\tau^{\alpha}$ onto the Kramers doublet: $\hat{\sigma}^{\alpha}\equiv\frac{1}{2}\sum_{\mu\nu}|\psi_{\mu}\rangle\tau_{\mu\nu}^{\alpha}\langle\psi_{\nu}|=\frac{1}{2}\psi\tau^{\alpha}\psi^{\dagger}$ where $\psi=\left(|\psi_{+}\rangle,|\psi_{-}\rangle\right)$ and $\alpha=1,2,3$.
 The symmetry transformations of effective spin components under the mirror reflection $\sigma_{v}$ and time-reversal $\Theta$ are as follows: